johnnyreilly/typescript-go-considered-brilliant/README.md

 ## The TypeScript team stop writing TypeScript

+Many languages have [bootstrapping compilers](https://en.wikipedia.org/wiki/Bootstrapping_(compilers)).
+The compiler is written in the program language that is the compiler for.
+TypeScript has been an example of this since it was first open sourced.
+That is about to change; the compiler will stop being written in TypeScript and will start being written in Golang.
+This is possibly the first example of a language moving away from having a bootstrapping compiler.

+Of all the aspects about the Golang port, this one was the one that caused John most anxiety.
+The TypeScript team will be moving away from writing TypeScript in their day to day lives.
+This means there is reduced [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) - which means a reduction in direct feedback to the makers of TypeScript.

 TypeScript team won't be writing TS themselves - could this distance them from the community?
 Probably not - community is too established to let this happen